microsoft/Project-Yellowstone-Documentation/business-central/inventory/inventory-powerbi-inventory-app-kpis.md

 ### FP Order Receipt (Qty.)
 **Formula**
 - This measure is abbreviated for Firmed Planned Order Receipt (Qty.) and hows how many items are expected to be received for firm planned production orders by summing up the remaining quantity of items on all firm planned production order lines.

 **Data Sources**
 - Production Order Line

----
-### FP Order Receipt (Qty.)
-**Formula**
-- This measure is abbreviated for Firmed Planned Order Receipt (Qty.) and shows how many items are expected to be received for firm planned production orders by summing up the remaining quantity of items on all firm planned production order lines.

-**Data Sources**
-- Production Order Line